AP® Exam Policies & Accommodations

 Lastly, here are some FAQs to help you understand the AP Exam Policies better:

-If you believe a problem occurred while you are taking the AP exam, notify your AP coordinator immediately so the necessary action can be taken as soon as possible.
+If you believe a problem occurred while you were taking the AP exam, notify your AP coordinator immediately so the necessary action can be taken as soon as possible.

 Study notes of any kind are not allowed to be brought into the exam room.
 The College Board may cancel your exam score if you are found in possession of any notes or study materials.